danvolchek/door-unlocker/readme.md

   - **You'll need to update the key and iv in arduino.ino**.
   - Connect your Yun to your PC and upload the sketch.
 ### Overview
-This is the the code for the arduino which:
+This is the the code for the Arduino which:
   - Listens for lock/unlock commands and decrypts them
   - Moves the servo when valid commands are received
   - Hosts the current door state

 This was made using the [Arduino IDE](https://www.arduino.cc/en/Main/Software).